keithjgrant/keithjgrant.com/content/posts/2018/06/resilient-declarative-contextual.md

 ## CSS is declarative

-In JavaScript, you give specific, step-by-step instructions to make something happen.
+In JavaScript, you give specific, step-by-step instructions how to make something happen.
 In CSS, you tell the browser what you want to have happen, and it works out the how.
 This is extremely important to understand.
 If you get it right, CSS will [do all the hard work for you](https://adactio.com/journal/13831)!
 And if you get it wrong, you’ll be fighting against the grain of the language and you will be frustrated at every turn.

 Writing CSS is effectively setting up a system of constraints.
 You don’t tell the browser where to put every single element on the page; you tell it how much space to put between them and let it sort out where they belong.
 You don’t tell it (or at least shouldn’t tell it) how tall to make a container; you let it figure that out at render time when it knows the contents of the container, which other styles are applied, and how much width is available in the viewport.